madewithlove/classnames-components/README.md

 > A CSS class component wrapper to speed up styling React components

-Heavily inspired by the great css-in-js library styled-components, all credits where credits due.
+Heavily inspired by the great css-in-js library [styled-components](https://github.com/styled-components), all credits where credits due.

-This projects is README-driven, this file is step 1.
+This project is README-driven, this file is step 1.
 There will be a lot of edits before I start coding things.

 ## Installation